-So we asked Jennifer Ventrelle, MS, RD, a registered dietitian and lifestlye program director for the Rush University Prevention Center, to tell us her favorites.
+So we asked Jennifer Ventrelle, MS, RD, a registered dietitian and lifestyle program director for the Rush University Prevention Center, to tell us her favorites.

-High atop her grocery list is quinoa (pronounced keen-wah), a grain-like seed that has become a popular menu item in recent years.
+High atop her grocery list is quinoa, a grain-like seed that has become a popular menu item in recent years.

 "It's unique because it's high fiber and it's high protein," says Ventrelle, who suggests substituting it in rice dishes and salads.
 "If you mix it with the right things, it's really good," she says.

 It can be somewhat time-consuming to prepare, as some varieties need to soak in water for a while.
 Other quinoa products, though, are pre-soaked and simpler to cook, kind of like boiling rice.
 (Try our cowboy caviar and quinoa recipe to the right)

 The deep purple acai fruit, which comes from a type of palm tree native to Central America and South America, is frequently served as a juice or in smoothies.
 Like pomegranate juice, it's touted for its high levels of antioxidants, which experts believe may reduce the risks or progression of cancer and other diseases.